 MESH FILE dcinv2d.msh

-In this file the first line (OBS LOC_X) indicates that the data file obs_dc.dat only includes surface locations; the second line contains the reference to topography file; the third line contains reference to the mesh file.
-If there is no topography it is not necessary to include either the mesh, or the topo file in all-default mode.
+In this file the first line (OBS LOC_X) indicates that the data file obs_dc.dat only includes surface locations; the second line (TOPO FILE) contains the reference to topography file topo.dat; the third line (MESH FILE) contains reference to the mesh file dcinv2d.msh.
+If there is no topography it is not necessary to include either the mesh, or the topography file in all-default mode.
 DCINV2D_V5.0 will construct a mesh in automatic mode and consider topography to be zero.
-In our case we have topography so the topo and mesh files are provided.
-The results of the all-default inversion is shown in figure 16.
+In our case we have user-defined topography and mesh file is provided.
+The result of the all-default inversion is shown in figure 16.
 The best fitting halfspace was approximately 120 ohm-m.